 National Biomechanics Day Philosophy and Mission

 Biomechanics investigates the broad expanse of biology in the physical world and it makes substantial contributions to basic biology and physics, medicine and health, human and animal movement and performance, biomedical engineering, prosthetics and human-machine interactions, among many other endeavors.
 Biomechanics helps people and it improves their quality life.
 Despite this significance and its great potential, Biomechanics remains in a nascent state.
 It has yet to fully breakthrough into our society’s consciousness.
 For this reason, National Biomechanics Day seeks to expand the influence and impact of Biomechanics on our society.
 The primary mechanism through which NBD will manifest this goal is by teaching young people about Biomechanics and thereby expand the number of people entering Biomechanics and creating careers in Biomechanics.
 These careers will vary greatly and may include theoretical Biomechanics science and the practical application of Biomechanics in commercial, medical, industrial, and other settings.
 As the number of Biomechanists increases, so will their impact on society as well as society’s understanding and appreciation of Biomechanics.
 By achieving these goals, we will make Biomechanics the, “breakthrough science of the 21st century.”
-It stands on the precipice but it has not yet made this leap.
+It stands on the precipice!

 This mission is eminently attainable because of existing social pressures including the continuing growth of STEM and STEAM educational models, the accessibility of Biomechanics to underserved populations through diversity, equity and inclusiveness initiatives, and the inherent and deep-seated humanity within Biomechanics science and Biomechanics applications.
 Biomechanics is also the fundamental combination of all things STEM.
 It is science, technology, engineering, and math and with the advent and continuing growth of Dance Science it is now STEAM with A for Arts.
 Biomechanics can readily place itself as a foundational component to STEM/STEAM education because of our, “All Things STEM & STEAM,” nature.
-Biomechanics has served as the centerpiece of STEM grants through the National Science Foundation (NSF) and with continued efforts, NSF among other groups can be made to better understand and value Biomechanics as an effective mechanism for entry into science by young people, indeed, as THE STEM/STEAM entry mechanism.
+Biomechanics has served as the centerpiece of STEM grants through the National Science Foundation (NSF) and with continued efforts, others can be made to better understand and value Biomechanics as an effective mechanism for entry into science by young people, indeed, as THE STEM/STEAM entry mechanism.

-… and a lotta smiles in Taiwan and the United States (behind the masks, of course) in 2021,
+… and a lotta smiles in Taiwan in 2021, the United States in 2022 and Austria in 2023!

 Biomechanics can be fun and even irresistible to young people.
-Indeed, our motto has been from the beginning, “Science meets fun on National Biomechanics Day.”
+Indeed, our motto has been from the beginning, “Science meets fun on National Biomechanics Day!”

 National Biomechanics Day also recognizes the contributions of so many Biomechanists around the world who conduct other educational outreach activities.
 These demonstrations are exciting and productive and they also lead to many of the NBD goals.
 Some of these activities are even combined with NBD events.
 NBD however, has one element not seen in other Biomechanics outreach.
 NBD is ALL OF US working together in a synchronized, worldwide celebration of Biomechanics, a coordinated, around-the-globe Biomechanics festival.
 This unity is the true, underlying greatness of National Biomechanics Day.
 Together, we become the irresistible force that thrills young people.
 They know NBD is occurring, “everywhere,” and this knowledge enhances the meaning and importance of National Biomechanics